marcdutton5-coder/ab-testing-statistical-analysis/README.md

 ---

-**Note**: This analysis demonstrates why data scientists need both statistical rigor AND visual intuition.
+**Note**: This analysis demonstrates why data scientists need both statistical rigor AND visual intuition given that there was a limited time-frame of surveying.
 The combination of Python's computational power and Power BI's interactive analysis capabilities enabled a discovery that pure statistical testing missed.